-All WV WORKS recipients who are children with at least one absent parent, must be referred.
-In addition, a currently unmarried minor parent who is unable to live with her parent(s) (See Section 9.21,A,3) must be referred.
+All WV WORKS AG's which include a child under age 19 with at least one absent parent must be referred to BCSE.
+In addition, a currently unmarried minor parent who is unable to live with a parent(s) must be referred.
+See Section 9.21.